Green Abundance By Design

 Watering Instructions

-For all plants deep waterings are ideal at soaking the plant down to the base of its rootball.
-This can happen in the form of watering with a shower spray pattern with your watering hose attachment or running a hose and having water trickle out of it’s end for a very slow release.
-With either the water should be focused at the base of the plant and allow for the watering dish that was created at time of its installation to fill.
+For all plants, deep waterings are ideal to insure that water will soak down into the base of a plant’s rootball.
+This can happen in the form of watering with a shower spray pattern (with your watering hose attachment) or running a hose and having water trickle out of it’s end for a very slow release.
+With either, the water should be focused at the base of the plant and allow for the watering dish that was created at time of its installation to fill.
 If utilizing the shower wand method, fill the watering dish as the base of the plant fully, wait for the water to soak into the soil, and repeat a 2nd time.
-If utilizing the trickle method, water might not fill to the top if your soils are well draining.
+If utilizing the trickle method, water might not fill to the top of the watering dish if your soils are well draining.
 Watering each plant 10-60 minutes (depending on volume of water flow and infiltration rate of soil) or until watering dish is full is a good general guideline.

 Plant Maturity Watering Guidelines

-3-7 Gallon sized Plants - Watering for at least 1 season after installation is recommended.
-Afterwards watering at signs of drought stress is recommended as needed.
+3-7 Gallon sized Plants - Water for at least 1 season after installation.
+Afterwards, water at signs of drought stress as needed.

-10-25 Gallon sized plants - Regular Watering for at least 2 seasons after installations is recommended.
-Afterwards watering at signs of drought stress is recommended as needed.
+10-25 Gallon sized plants - Water regularly for at least 2 seasons after installation.
+Afterwards, water at signs of drought stress as needed.

-Ball & Burlap sized plants - Regular Watering for at least 3 seasons after installations is recommended.
-Afterwards watering at signs of drought stress is recommended as needed.
+Ball & Burlap sized plants - Water regularly for at least 3 seasons after installation.
+Afterwards, water at signs of drought stress as needed.
 Slow trickle watering with the end of a hose or with soaker hose is recommended for best soaking, Expect to run water for 20-60 minutes depending on soil drainage.

 Pruning